pradeep3221/dotnet-Template-WebAPI/templates/MyCompany.WebApi.Template/README.md

 **Note:** The template contains all three architectures.
 Based on your `--Architecture` choice, only the selected folder is included in your generated project.

+### Solution Organization

+The template automatically creates a Visual Studio solution file (`.sln`) with proper project organization:
+- **All test projects** are grouped in a **`tests` solution folder** for better organization
+- Source projects are placed at the solution root level
+- When opened in Visual Studio, you'll see a clean structure with tests grouped together

 ### Clean Architecture
 ```
 MyApi/
+├── MyApi.sln                       # Solution file with tests folder
 ├── src/Clean/
 │   ├── Api/                        # Web API layer
 │   ├── Application/                # Business logic (CQRS)